DoubtKY/DoubtKY/README.md

 # 💫About Me :
-A Final Year Computing Science Undergraduate at Singapore Institute of Technology x University of Glasgow.
+A Computing Science Graduate at Singapore Institute of Technology x University of Glasgow.

 Previously Studied in NYP (Diploma in Information Technology)